 What is crystallization?

-Crystallization or granulation is a natural process that occurs in honey.
+Crystallization or granulation is a natural process that occurs in honey which aids its preservation.
 It does not indicate spoilage.
-In fact this is nature’s way to preserve honey.
 Honey is a supersaturated sugar solution out of which the glucose tends to crystallize.
-Honey is produced from various types of flower and blossoms.
-Some honeys crystallize quickly – others much slower.
+Some honeys crystallize quicker than others, depending on the nectar source.

 Can I prevent the crystallization of my honey?